Jen Margaret

-Jen Margaret is an educator, researcher, and author on community and international development work based in New Zealand, her area of expertise is in education about the Treaty of Waitangi.
+Jen Margaret is an educator, researcher, and author on community and international development work based in New Zealand, her area of expertise is in education about Te Tiriti o Waitangi (Treaty of Waitangi).
 She is a founding member of the organisation Groundwork: Facilitating Change with the purpose to educate Pākehā (white New Zealanders) about New Zealand history.

 Early life and education

 Margaret is Pākehā of Cornish, Scottish, Danish and German ancestry.
 She grew up on a farm near Leeston on the Canterbury Plains.
 The Māori nation of this region is Ngāi Te Ruahikihiki.
 Her father was a farmer and her mother was a teacher.
 Her great-great-grandfather was born in Scotland in 1842.
 His name was Joseph Hastings Doyle and he settled in New Zealand in 1864 where the town was named after him, Doyleston.
 Margaret's great-great-grandmother was named Bessie Roberts.
 Some of the land of Margaret's family was awarded to her great-great grandfather for winning a running race, although the family no longer own it.

 At university in the 1990s Margaret learnt about the Treaty of Waitangi, which set her on her path as an educator in this area.
 Margaret has a Masters Degree from university.
 Her dissertation was Learning in social movements: Experiences in the Pākehā treaty workers' movement (2009) from the University of Auckland.